-- 3. Any student vacating a residence hall for any reason-including, but not limited to, withdrawal from the University, moving to a different residence hall, or vacating the hall at the end of the academic year in June-must notify Residential Services of their check out through the communicated check-out process within 48 hours of their room change or move-out date.
+- 3. Any student vacating University Housing for any reason-including, but not limited to, withdrawal from the University, moving to a different residence hall, or vacating the hall at the end of the academic quarter-must notify Residential Services of their check out through the communicated check-out process within 48 hours of their room change or move-out date.
 Failure to return any keys or access cards assigned within this time limit will be cause for the assessment of damages as specified in the residence and board contract and an improper checkout charge. - 4.
-Residents are prohibited from: entering vacated rooms, entering buildings during times when they are closed, entering other restricted areas, or entering and exiting through windows for any purpose except in case of an emergency.
+Students are prohibited from: entering vacated rooms, entering buildings during times when they are closed, entering other restricted areas, or entering and exiting through windows for any purpose except in case of an emergency.